 - Working Tax Credit - payable to anyone in low-paid work

 Pension Credit is an income-related benefit for people who have reached the qualifying age.
 It has two parts, and you may be entitled to one or both:

 - Guarantee Credit, which tops up your weekly income to a guaranteed level

 - Savings Credit, for people who are over 65 and have saved some money towards their retirement.
 If you reached state pension age on or after 6 April 2016, you won’t be eligible for this part.

 The qualifying age is gradually increasing to 66 in line with the increase of state pension age.
 You can find out your qualifying age on the gov.uk website or by calling 0345 606 0265.

 You can claim whether or not you still work.

 The new state pension is a regular payment you can claim if you reach state pension age on or after April 2016.
 It’s based on your national insurance record.
 You’ll usually need to have paid 10 years’ national insurance to qualify.
 You’ll need 35 qualifying years to get the new full state pension if you don’t have a national insurance record before 2016.
 You won’t get the pension automatically, you need to claim it.
 You should get a letter four months before your state pension age telling you what to do.
 You can call 0800 731 7898 to make a claim.

 You could get Housing Benefit to help pay your rent if you’re on a low income.
 How much you get is based on your income and your circumstances.
 For some claimants, housing benefit is being replaced by universal credit.

 Your Housing Benefit could be reduced if you live in council or social housing and have a spare bedroom.
 The reduction is:

 - 14% of your housing benefit for one spare bedroom

 - 25% for two or more spare bedrooms.

 Measures are in place to mitigate the financial impact of this reduction.
 Our friendly helpline team are dedicated to answering your questions.
-Give them a call on 03000 030 555 for the details of discretionary housing payments (DHP).
+Give them a call on 03000 030 555.